Valentina Tereshkova: After the Vostok 6 flight

 After her spaceflight, Tereshkova became a national and international role model.
 She received "congratulatory telegrams and letters... from around the world."
 These telegrams express the impact that Tereshkova had on other countries, outside the Soviet Union.
 Women were particularly excited about her flight.
 For example, in New Delhi, Tereshkova was a "feminist standard bearer bringing a message of hope for 'enslaved' Indian womanhood."

 Tereshkova was a well-known representative of the Soviet Union abroad.
 She became a member of the World Peace Council in 1966 and a member of the Yaroslavl Soviet in 1967.
 She was also the Soviet representative to the UN Conference for the International Women's Year in Mexico City in 1975.
 She led the Soviet delegation to the World Conference on Women in Copenhagen and was "interested in socialist internationalism and women's roles in guaranteeing world peace".
 Tereshkova was also chosen for several political positions; she was a member of the Supreme Soviet of the Soviet Union (1966–1974), a member of the Central Committee of the Communist Party (1969–1991), and a member of the Presidium of the Supreme Soviet (1974–1989).
 She was appointed vice president of the International Woman's Democratic Federation and president of the Soviet-Algerian Friendship Society.

 Although she desired to continue pursuing a career as a cosmonaut and engineer, her superiors had a different plan for her in politics.
 Following Gagarin's death, the Soviet space program was not willing to risk losing another hero.
 Against her wishes, she was appointed as the leader of the Committee for Soviet Women in 1968.
-A few months after she graduated with honours from the Zhukovsky Air Force Engineering Academy in October 1969, the team of women cosmonauts was disbanded and a woman would not go to space again until Svetlana Savitskaya in 1982.
+A few months after she graduated with honours from the Zhukovsky Air Force Engineering Academy in October 1969, the team of women cosmonauts was disbanded and a woman would not go to space again until Svetlana Savitskaya in 1982, after a gap of 19 years.

 By 1976, Tereshkova was a colonel in the Soviet Air Forces.
-In April 1977, she earned a doctorate in aeronautical engineering and underwent the medical examinations to qualify for spaceflight when selection of a new class of women cosmonauts was announced in 1978.
+In April 1977, she earned a doctorate in aeronautical engineering and underwent the medical examinations to qualify for spaceflight when a selection of a new class of women cosmonauts was announced in 1978.
 Although she did not go to space again, she remained an instructor at the Yuri Gagarin Cosmonaut Training Center.